ModDota/moddota.github.io/_articles/abilities/modifier-properties-in-tooltips.md

 `%-2fMODIFIER_PROPERTY_MANA_REGEN_CONSTANT%`
 `%3fMODIFIER_PROPERTY_BASE_ATTACK_TIME_CONSTANT%`

-and finally, if you want to write a percentage sign `%` in your modifier tooltip you simply put 2 `%%` next to eachother where ever you want it in the tooltip.
+and finally, if you want to write a percentage sign `%` in your modifier tooltip you simply put 2 `%%` next to each other where ever you want it in the tooltip.

 `"This is a percentage sign: %%"`

 `"Gaining %dMODIFIER_PROPERTY_MOVESPEED_BONUS_PERCENTAGE%%% bonus movement speed"`

-### MODIFIER_PROPERTY_TOOLTIP
+## MODIFIER_PROPERTY_TOOLTIP

 I'll leave a special note here for MODIFIER_PROPERTY_TOOLTIP and MODIFIER_PROPERTY_TOOLTIP2 These modifier properties do not do anything functionality wise, they exist only to display a custom number in your tooltip.